Mumbai: Woman jumps off 4th floor after being gang-raped, critical

-Man lured the woman who had come to city looking for a job and raped her atop a Pydhonie terrace
+Man lured the woman who had come to Mumbai looking for a job and took turns raping her along with a friend atop a Pydhonie terrace.
+She fell off the building while attempting to escape

 The accused took the woman to a building in Pydhonie and took turns to rape her.
 Pic/Suresh Karkera